hiddenSymmetries/simsopt/docs/source/concepts.rst

   # ... code to define an optimization problem "prob" ...

-  from simsopt.solve.mpi import least_squares_mpi_solve
+  from simsopt.solve.graph_mpi import least_squares_mpi_solve

   least_squares_mpi_solve(prob, mpi, grad=True)

 Many optimization algorithms that do not use derivatives do not support concurrent evaluations of the objective.
-In this case, the number of worker groups should be :math:`W=1`.
+In this case, the number of worker groups, :math:`W`, should be equal to 1.
 Any algorithm that uses derivatives, such as Levenberg-Marquardt, can take advantage of multiple worker groups to evaluate derivatives by finite differences.
 If the number of parameters (i.e. independent variables)